 - Communicate Intentions

 Hand signals should be used to communicate when you’re turning or passing, especially when sharing the road with motorists.
 If possible, use your bell or voice to audibly communicate your intentions as well.

-Contact Warnett Hallen Today: Personal Injury Lawyer in Vancouver
+Contact Warnett Hallen LLP Today: Personal Injury Lawyer in Vancouver